-- Describe how the community has been, and will continue to be, engaged in the planning, development and implementation of the proposed school. - Describe any services, resources, programs, or volunteers that the school will provide to the community. - Describe any partnerships the school will have with community organizations, businesses or other education institutions to provide key academic or nonacademic services, supports, or opportunities.
-For each of these partnerships, describe: - The nature, purposes, terms, and scope of services, - o How the partnership will further the school's mission and goals, - o The organization's purpose, mission, and history, if relevant, and - Who at the school will be responsible for managing the partnership. - [SMO] Describe how your existing school(s) are engaged in the surrounding community, addressing any significant positive initiatives and negative interactions that have occurred.
+- o The organization's purpose, mission, and history, if relevant, and - Who at the school will be responsible for managing the partnership. - [SMO] Describe how your existing school(s) are engaged in the surrounding community, addressing any significant positive initiatives and negative interactions that have occurred.